ukb-dt/hopper/index.md

 Let’s formalize your intuition:

 1. **Disturbance ⇒ Topological invariance**
-   The perturbation ( \epsilon ) doesn’t destroy the system’s topology; it *reveals* it.
-The field ( E(t|x) ) deforms, but the relational structure — predator ↔ prey, plant ↔ soil, moisture ↔ growth — remains continuous.
+   The perturbation $\epsilon$ doesn’t destroy the system’s topology; it *reveals* it.
+The field $E(t|x)$ deforms, but the relational structure — predator ↔ prey, plant ↔ soil, moisture ↔ growth — remains continuous.
-   The first derivative, ( \frac{dE_x}{dt} ), is the *tangent* to that topology: a local flow preserving connectivity even as amplitude shifts.
+   The first derivative, $\frac{dE_x}{dt}$, is the *tangent* to that topology: a local flow preserving connectivity even as amplitude shifts.
 It tells us, “energy still moves through the same channels, but faster.”

 2. **Flow ⇒ Scale invariance**
    Once flow stabilizes, the system’s self-similarity across scales becomes visible.
 Acceleration and deceleration —$\pm \sqrt{\frac{d^2E_x}{dt^2}}$ — are *mirror operations*.